-As summer time creeps up on us, I am once again forced to consider one of the great debates of all time: should I buy a gas or charcoal barbecue?
+With warmer weather finally here and the recent demise of my old grill, I once again find myself considering one of the great debates of all time: Should I buy a gas or charcoal barbecue?

 From a purely financial perspective, there is a significant short-term cost difference depending on whether you choose gas or charcoal barbecues.

 But frugal folks who are focusing on a barbecue with price as their key discriminator should consider not only the original purchase price of the grill, but also maintenance and operating costs as well.